gggray000/ChatRoom/README.md

 5. Use Spring Security to secure messages based on STOMP destinations and message types.<br>

 <h2>Update Log</h2>
+<h3>v0.6.3</h3>
+1. Added a feature which allows the admin to press ENTER key to create a chat room.<br>
+2. Redesigned the admin page (after room creation).
 <h3>v0.6.2</h3>
 1. Fixed the bug where ChatBot's name was not displayed.<br>
 2. Added a prompt message for chat page, which will be displayed after a request for summary was received.